Skip to main content Go to home page

 We collect personal information for a wide range of purposes involved in the administration of taxes, grants and levies and to carry out our functions as a public sector agency.

-Personal information is collected in the SRO's online portals, forms, calls, emails and letters; through our website and social networking sites, our media channels, subscription services, surveys, feedback and customer experience research; and in documents generated or submitted to the SRO.
+Personal information is collected through the SRO's online portals, forms, calls, emails and letters; through our website and social networking sites, our media channels, subscription services, surveys, feedback and customer experience research; and in documents generated or submitted to the SRO.

 We will generally collect personal information directly from you or your authorised representative.
 If we ask you for your contact details, we will indicate whether a detail is optional or required.
 If it is optional, we seek your consent to collect and use it.